costa-rica/Samurai04Db/README.md

-# TypeScriptDb
+# Samurai04Db

 ## Overview

-TypeScriptDb is a project that is intended to be the starter for TS projects - particluarly APIs that will use Sequelize for database operations.
+Samurai04Db is a project that is intended to be the starter for TS projects - particluarly APIs that will use Sequelize for database operations.

 ## Start this project from scratch